mibuthu/wp-event-list/src/readme.txt

 * fixed security vulnerability reported by WordPress
 * fixed / improved time handling and sorting according to time (fixed sorting will only work in new or modified events)
 * fixed problem with locale handling in older wordpress versions
-* fixed url when going back from event details page to event list page with a drowdown filter
+* fixed url when going back from event details page to event list page with a dropdown filter
 * fixed HTML format issue in admin event table (with not properly nested tag warning)

 = 0.7.8 (2017-03-17) =